crizzy9/.dotfiles/README.md

 za - toggle folds
 zR - expand all folds
 zM - close all folds

+# commands for vim commandline
+:norm ... - execute normal mode commands work on visual selection as well :! cat lala.txt / :'<,'>!sort | uniq - execute terminal commands with filter mode :X - encrypt current file with a key, unencrypt again with :X and empty key (only works in VIM) echo $((1+2+3)) <v-select> :!zsh- execute command in zsh and echo in vim

 # which-key keybindings - check general keybindings
 Ctrl + w - Opens menu for other keybindings